CDS-6000 pyrolyser range – NEW

 |Mass flow controller for purge and reactant gas flow control||Y|

 Control of the pyrolysis systems is either through PC software or via the built-in LCD screen.
-The built-in screen allows local start/stop of the pyrolysis GCMS system and displays current temperatures and pressures.
+The built-in touch screen allows local start/stop of the pyrolysis GCMS system and displays current temperatures and pressures.
 The PC software resides alongside the GCMS operating software and is installed with 50 pre-programmed methods.

 With the vast array of polymers and additives, and the continual development of new ones, finding trace amounts in an unknown polymer sample is becoming increasingly difficult.
 CDS has developed several libraries for polymers, polymer additives, and even biofuel compounds.
 The libraries contain hundreds of spectra to make the most comprehensive set of libraries that will aid in making data interpretation easier than ever.

 Most polymers are not included in standard GCMS search libraries as the whole polymer itself cannot be chromatographed.
 The Polymer Library consists of 500+ polymer standards where the individual spectra from a pyrolysis chromatographic run are averaged to produce one spectrum for that polymer.
 At the end of a sample run, the whole TIC is averaged and compared to the Polymer Library.

 An example is a sample of clear plastic that when pyrolysed produced styrene monomer, dimer and trimer indicating polystyrene, which is a logical choice for this kind of material (Fig. 1.).
 When the pyrogram was averaged (Fig. 2) and searched using the polymer library, the best fit was for a copolymer of styrene and butadiene (Fig. 3) and not pure polystyrene.
 Closer investigation of the smaller peaks in the pyrogram did reveal the presence of butadiene oligomers, information that may have been missed by a visual inspection of the pyrogram.